zimplemedia/babel-plugin-import-static-files/README.md

 import image from './path/to/icon.png';
 const image1 = require('./path/to/icon.svg');

-// icon.png and icon.svg will be copied to project's root under static folder
+// icon.png and icon.svg will be copied to project's root under baseDir (defaults to "/static") folder
 // and code will be transformed to:

 const image = '/static/path/to/icon.png';